Dotsian/DexScript/README.md

 ## DexScript Setup

-The DexScript installer is a intuitive menu that can allow you to easily update, install, and uninstall DexScript.
+The DexScript installer is a intuitive menu that can allow you to easily update, install, configure, and uninstall DexScript.
 To bring up the DexScript installer, all you have to do is run one eval command!

 ### Versions